POW2KOR/adaptive_autosar/docs/setup_without_devcontainers.md

 In order to build on your host machine, you will need the following tools:

-- compiler toolchains for the target platform of choice
+* compiler toolchains for the target platform of choice
-- Bazel
+* Bazel
+* up to date git LFS plugin

 Information on how to set these up is below.